Are you getting all you can out of Baserow?

-We compiled a list of six simple yet effective formulas that you can use to save time, improve your workflows, and simplify data analysis.
-Check out the overview of these functions to max up your data management.
+Are you maximizing your use of Baserow?
+We’ve compiled a list of six simple yet effective formulas that can save you time, improve your workflows, and simplify data analysis.
+Check out the following functions to enhance your data management.

 The Length function counts the number of characters in a cell.